NRachamadugu/Machine-Learning-CS-584/README.md

 - Both SoftMax and Sigmoid activation functions were tested.
 - The data was split into training, validation, and test datasets.

-## Results
+- ## Results
-- The Sigmoid activation function within ResNet-50 provided higher accuracy than SoftMax.
+- Implementing the Sigmoid activation function within the ResNet-50 model yielded a higher accuracy compared to the SoftMax activation function.
-- Data augmentation improved model performance.
+- The application of data augmentation techniques resulted in enhanced performance of the model.
-- ResNet-50 with Sigmoid activation achieved an accuracy of 91.67%.
+- Due to the stochastic nature of the training process, the accuracy displayed by the code can vary with each execution.
+However, it is frequently observed that the ResNet-50 model with Sigmoid activation attains an accuracy in the vicinity of 91.67%.

 ## Conclusion
 The study demonstrates the effectiveness of machine learning models, particularly the use of Sigmoid activation in ResNet-50, for malaria detection.